-In addition to these lower-income units, 40.6 percent of moderate-income units and 8.0 percent of above moderate-income units are projected in these high poverty neighborhoods to affirmatively further fair housing through mixed-income neighborhoods and de-concentration of extremely low-income households in tracts on the eastern side of the city and R/ECAP area.
+In addition to these lower-income units, 40.6 percent of moderate-income units and 8.0 percent of above moderate-income units are projected in these high poverty neighborhoods to affirmatively further fair housing through mixed-income neighborhoods and de-concentration of extremely low-income households in tracts on the eastern side of the city and Area of High Segregation and PovertyR/ECAP area.
 In addition, the City has included Program 12 to actively promote construction of ADUs in moderate-resource and high median income areas and monitor affordability of new ADUs to lower- and moderate-income households.